abriljordan/ga_blog/docs/extending-productivity/working-with-data.md

 1. Navigate the dashboard and once you've found the indicator, click the Gear button, then choose Filter.
 2. Click the plus (+) sign, then check the boxes next to the filter.
-3. After adding the filters, click the Add button, then click the GO! button to apply filters.
+3. After adding filters, click the Add button, then click the GO! button to apply filters.